chipmanj/SeqSGPV/README.md

 </figure>

-In the context of interval monitoring, error rates and sample size are impacted by ROE specifation.
+In the context of interval monitoring, error rates and sample size are impacted by ROE specification.
 The PRISM is a constrained version of the ROE in which the ROE boundary is set away from the point null.
 This specification induces two adjacent regions to the ROE: the ROPE and a Region of Meaningful Effects (ROME).